oemof/oemof-solph/README.rst

   git clone git@github.com:oemof/oemof.git
   sudo pip3 install -e /path/to/the/repository

-See http://oemof.readthedocs.org/en/latest/installation_and_setup.html for further information.
+See http://oemof.readthedocs.org/en/latest/installation_and_setup.html for further information on installation and setup.

-See the developer version of the documentation at: http://oemof.readthedocs.org/en/latest/.
+See the developer version of the full documentation at: http://oemof.readthedocs.org/en/latest/.

 Further packages within oemof
 ==============================